SunainaR/skill-challenges/recipe/single_class_design_recipe_exercise_todo_list.md

 > I want to mark tasks as complete and have them disappear from the list.

 * Going to assume they move to a completed list after completion rather than being deleted
-* Going to assume they want to eturn as string for view_task_list
+* Going to assume they want to return as string for view_task_list
 * Going to allow user to complete tasks or add tasks one at a time (May change this in the future).

 ## 2. Design the Class Interface